 By Luke Pickering

 With Google making the conscious decision to change to mobile-first indexing completely in September of 2020, having a great mobile site is more important than ever.
 While your web design agency should be building your site with the mobile version in mind, they also have to decide whether to opt for a responsive website design or an adaptive website design.
 But what’s the difference and which one is going to be best for you?
-Well, we’ll be using this blog post to explain the differences and help you decide which one is best for you and your business.
+Well, we’ll be using this blog post to explain the differences between responsive and adaptive web design and help you decide which one is best for you and your business.

 If you opt for a responsive website design for your website it means that your website is going to respond to the user’s screen size, platform and orientation.
 This practice is made up of a mixture of flexible grids and layouts, images and the use of CSS (Cascading Style Sheets).
 This means whether you are on an iPhone X or an iPad the website should automatically change depending on the settings of the device.
 This means things like the resolution and image sizes will change to adapt to the device.
 Therefore the content and the visuals on the site stay the same but they’re all scaled up or down to be as user friendly as possible.

 The vast majority of modern websites now are built using responsive web design.
 This is because in recent years it has become easier for designers and developers to create a responsive website, this is mainly down to Content Management Systems, such as WordPress and Magento

 While a responsive website doesn’t give you complete control it does take a lot less work to both build and maintain.
 Furthermore, a responsive website uses a percentage scaling system meaning that it is able to adjust its size to whatever you’re viewing the website on.
 Unlike adaptive, you design the website with all sizes in mind not just a handful of popular ones so this means that your website is going to perform better as a whole and you aren’t going to be missing out on any potential customers.